HardisonCo/.github/international/antigua-and-barbuda/ag-health/hms-sme/index.md

 ## Integration Points

-This document outlines how HMS-SME is integrated with ag_Health systems in Antigua and Barbuda.
+This document outlines how HMS-SME is integrated with ag-health systems in Antigua and Barbuda.